monkeyrocks785/Python-Practice-Programs/README.md

-# Python-Practice-Programs
+# Practice
-Few python programs that can be practiced to gain knowledge and better understanding of the language.
+This repo contains python beginner friendly programs from the book PREETI ARORA COMPUTER SCIENCE WITH PYTHON (CLASS 12)